nodejitsu/handbook/chapters/jitsu.md

 ## Installation

 Jitsu is distrubited using the Node Package Manager (npm).
-Installing jitsu with npm is a snap:
+Installing jitsu with npm is as simple as a single command:

      [sudo] npm install -g jitsu